davestemerdink/fuel-plugin-scaleio/doc/source/guide.rst

 #.
 OpenStack Controller #3 node
 #.
 OpenStack Compute node

 Each node shall have at least 2 CPUs, 4GB RAM, 200GB disk, 3 Network interfaces.
+Each node which is supposed to host ScaleIO SDS should have at least one empty disk of minimum 100GB size.
 The 3 interfaces will be used for the following purposes:

 #.
 Admin (PXE) network: Mirantis OpenStack uses PXE booting to install the operating system, and then loads the OpenStack packages for you.
 #.
 Public, Management and Storage networks: All of the OpenStack management traffic will flow over this network (“Management” and “Storage” will be separated by VLANs), and to re-use the network it will also host the public network used by OpenStack service nodes and the floating IP address range.
 #.
 Private network: This network will be added to Virtual Machines when they boot.
 It will therefore be the route where traffic flows in and out of the VM.

-In case of new ScaleIO cluster deployment Controllers 1, 2, and 3 will be used as ScaleIO MDMs, being the primary, secondary, and tie-breaker, respectively.
-Moreover, they will also host the ScaleIO Gateway in HA mode.
-Additionally Cotrollers should play Cinder role, because of lack of custom role support in Fuel6.1.
-All Compute nodes are used as ScaleIO SDS and, therefore, contribute to the default storage pool.
-It is possible to enable SDS on Controllers node, that is usefull for evaluation and test puproses but usually it is not recommended in production environment.
+In case of new ScaleIO cluster deployment Controllers 1, 2, and 3 will be for hosting ScaleIO MDM and ScaleIO Gateway services.
+Cinder role should be deployed if ScaleIO volume functionality is required.
+All Compute nodes are used as ScaleIO SDS.
+It is possible to enable ScaleIO SDS on Controllers node.
+Keep in mind that 3 SDSs is a minimal required configuration so if you have less than 3 compute nodes you have to deploy ScaleIO SDS on controllers as well.
 All nodes that will be used as ScaleIO SDS should have equal disk configuration.
 All disks that will be used as SDS devices should be unallocated in Fuel.

 In case of existing ScaleIO cluster deployment the plugin deploys ScaleIO SDC component onto Compute and Cinder nodes and configures OpenStack Cinder and Nova to use ScaleIO as the block storage backend.